 4 Interference with gambling equipment

-No person shall tilt, rock or in any way, damage or interfere with gambling equipment, or in any way seek to gain an undue advantage by any manipulation of the gambling equipment.
+No person shall tilt, rock or in any way, damage or interfere with gambling equipment, or in any way seek to gain an undue advantage by any manipulation of gambling equipment.

-Initiation of games
+No prize will be paid out if the player is in breach of this rule.

-5 Appropriate tender
+Player’s

-Only New Zealand legal tender (as defined under section 27 of the Reserve Bank of New Zealand Act 1989) of an appropriate denomination or any other method approved in the relevant minimum standard made under the Act may be used to operate gaming machines.
+responsibilities and entitlement to prizes

-6 Exemption for testing
+5 Obligation to notify venue personnel

-Rule 5 shall not apply to any testing procedure carried out by a person contracted to service gambling equipment for a purpose necessary for the installation, servicing or repair of that equipment.
+A player must not play, or must cease play, and immediately inform the venue manager or venue personnel when they:

-Players’ responsibilities and entitlement to prizes
+(a) become aware that a fault, malfunction, or irregularity in the operation of the gambling equipment has occurred;

-7 Player’s obligation to notify faults
+(b) find credits of $2 or more on a vacant gaming machine.

-A player must cease play and immediately inform venue personnel on becoming aware that any fault, malfunction or irregularity in the operation of the gambling equipment has occurred.
+Where the venue manager or venue personnel is informed of credits of less than $2 on a vacant gaming machine, then the procedures under rule 54 must be carried out.

-8 Restriction on use of more than one machine
+6 Restriction on use of more than one machine